mmartin-sub/web-saas/README.md

 - [x] Many lint issue about any to clean-up from upstream
 - [ ] Review dict variable types <Record> across code base
 - [ ] Review stripe-pricing.json, so benefits and limitations can be translated with crowdin, need to extract sub-piece of the json.
+- [ ] Propose Resend and other provider through (nodemailer)[https://community.nodemailer.com]
+- [ ] Add a GDPR banner such as : We use tracking cookies to understand how you use the product and help us improve it!
+Please accept cookies to help us improve. if cookie is sent for tracking (not the case today)
+- [ ] setup test scenario as per [https://authjs.dev/guides/testing] or Cypress

 ## Known issues